 The introduction of low-fat and non-fat products emerging in supermarkets meant more and more people avoided fats out of their diets completely.
 However, this is one of many nutrition lies the public has been told!

 Read below to find out what fats do in your diet, what counts as ‘good fats’, the difference between saturated and unsaturated fats, and how you can make sure you are getting enough healthy fats in your diet.

-Conversely, unsaturated fats have at least one double bond within the chain – these can they be further categorised as either monosaturated or polyunsaturated fat based on the number of bonds.
-Unsaturated fats can include foods like vegetable oils, nuts, seeds and fish.
-Evidence shows unsaturated fatty acids help reduce inflammation, promote weight loss and lower the risk of heart disease.
+Conversely, unsaturated fats have at least one double bond within the chain – these can be further categorised as either monosaturated or polyunsaturated fat based on the number of bonds.
+Unsaturated fats can include foods like vegetable oils, nuts, seeds, and fish.
+Evidence shows unsaturated fatty acids help reduce inflammation, promote weight loss, and lower the risk of heart disease.

 Linoleic acid and alpha-linolenic acid are essential fatty acids because they need to be consumed in the diet as our body cannot create them.

 Your fat intake should mostly be made up of unsaturated fats; studies have concluded that replacing just 5% of unsaturated fat calories with an equal amount of unsaturated fat resulted in a 25% reduced risk of heart disease.